raaki274/personapi/README.md

     3. Application image will start and run at port number 8080 inside Docker container

     4. For accessing the application running inside Docker, you can use the same API URLs as mentioned above for accessing the application running locally

+#### Testing the application via Postman
+    1. Run the Postman client

+    2. To add person, select request method POST and paste the URL http://localhost:8080/ebitest/person

+    3. Click on Headers tab, add the following key value param Content-Type = application/json

+    4. Click on Body tab, select 'raw' option, paste the sample JSON input from the above section

+    5. Hit 'Send' button for submitting the request

+    6. For testing all four operations change the request methods and URLs as per the sample input section above and use the respective sample JSON inputs